Salem Al Ketbi

-Salem Al Ketbi is an Emirati political analyst, researcher and opinion writer.
+Salem Al Ketbi is a renowned Emirati political analyst, researcher and opinion writer.
 Al Ketbi has a Ph.D. in Public Law and Political Science from the Hassan II University, Casablanca, for his thesis titled "Political and religious propaganda and leadership through the social media in the Arab World" (Al-Diayah wa al-Qiyadah al-Siyasiah wa al-Diniyah Abra Shabakat al-Tawasul al-Ijtimai fi al-Mintaqah al-Arabiyah).
+Al Ketbi is a bedouin.

 Journalism

-Al Ketbi has written for newspapers and media outlets including Gulf News, The Jerusalem Post, Israel Hayom, Israel National News, Al Arabiya, the London-based Al-Arab, Morocco's L'Opinion, Libération, L'Économiste, Al-Alam, Maroc Hebdo, Hespress and Article19, Sada El Balad in English and Arabic, Med Israel for fred, MEMRI, Arab News, as well as some research centers.
+Al Ketbi has written for newspapers and media outlets including Gulf News, The Jerusalem Post, Israel Hayom, Israel National News, Al Arabiya, the London-based Al-Arab, Morocco's L'Opinion, Libération, L'Économiste, Al-Alam, Maroc Hebdo, Aujourd'hui Le Maroc, Hespress and Article19, Sada El Balad in English and Arabic, Med Israel for fred, MEMRI, Arab News, Middle East Online, as well as some research centers.
 He also writes on UAE national security, Iranian foreign policy, terrorist organizations and extremist groups.

 His posts on AgoraVox in French are often featured in the 100 Trends.

 In the context of the 2020 Abraham Accord, according to La Repubblica Al Ketbi said the UAE was using its role to neutralize the escalation of violence that could have resulted from an "Israeli annexation of Palestinian land", re-introduce the possibility of a political solution and revive the peace process.